rappdw/redblackgraph/README.md

 given node, while the column vectors represent the *upstream* view of a given node.)

 ## Binary Tree Functions, Products & Algebra
-You are probably familar with a [pedigree chart](http://pedigreechart.com).
+You are likely familar with a [pedigree chart](http://pedigreechart.com).
 It is a form of binary tree used for family history research.
 Each slot in the pedigree has a numeric label, 2 for father, 3 for mother, 4 for paternal grandfather, 5 for paternal grandmother, 6 for maternal grandfather, 7 for maternal grandmother, etc.